-By definition a highly broad and flexible type of music, it has continued to be an important sub-genre in jazz right through to the present day.
+By definition a highly broad and flexible type of jazz, it has continued to be an important sub-genre in the music right through to the present day.

 In this article we look back at 10 of the most influential and, arguably, best jazz fusion albums in history.